carpentries-incubator/scrna-seq-analysis/_episodes/02-tech.md

 ---
-title: "scRNA-seq technologies and advancements"
+title: "scRNA-seq Technologies"
 teaching: 10
 exercises: 5
 questions:
-- "FIXME"
+- "What is the echnologies behind scRNA-seq?"
 objectives:
-- "FIXME"
+- "Understand the main difference between different protocols in scRNA-seq"
+- "Understand the challenges in scRNA-seq"
 keypoints:
 - "FIXME"
 ---